tjnowak/ConvolutionalNeuralNetworks/README.md

 ## Results
 When the model from scratch was used to predict the classes of the final-test leaf images ([OwnModelFinalEval.py](OwnModelFinalEval.py)), it accurately predicted the genus of a leaf about 77% of the time.
 This accuracy level was consistent with the model's accuracy classifying validation images at the end of training.

 I didn't have time to run the transfer learning model on the final-test images.
 However, given the model's final validation accuracy during training, 63%, it's safe to assume that the model's accuracy classifying final-test images would be lower than the accuracy of the model from scratch.
-It appears that the features the ResNet50 CNN learned to detect were not applicable to leaf identification.
+It appears that the features the ResNet50 CNN learned to detect aren't very useful for leaf identification.

 The accuracy results for the two models are summarized below:
 <p align="center">